Questions and Answers on Evictions and Foreclosures in

 Frequently Asked Questions:

-- Can NH tenants be evicted during the NH state of emergency (SOE)?
+- Can NH tenants be evicted after the state of emergency?

-- Can NH homeowners lose their homes during this state of emergency?
+- Can NH homeowners lose their homes after state of emergency?

 - What is the difference between “forbearance” and “forgiveness”?